Athena-OS/athena-cyber-hub/README.md

 ## Credits
 Athena Cyber Hub is a forked project of [Vanilla Control Center](https://github.com/Vanilla-OS/vanilla-control-center) adapted for [Athena OS](https://github.com/Athena-OS).
 I would like to thank [@mirkobrombin](https://github.com/mirkobrombin) and [Vanilla OS team](https://github.com/orgs/Vanilla-OS/people) for the original project.

+Special Thanks to [@phith0n](https://github.com/phith0n) and its [Vulnhub](https://github.com/vulhub/vulhub) project that is the main source of CVE environments inside Athena Cyber Hub.